WORKSHOP

 This Rudall Carte was made in 1907 for the great Italian flautist Alberto Veggetti, then resident in London and playing in the orchestra at Covent Garden.
 It is the work of Eugene Goulliere, one of Carte's finest craftsmen who as usual marked his handiwork with scroll clutches.
 Veggetti's specification followed that of contemporary Italian makers, with open holes, B-foot, an extra lever and touch for LH4 Eb or C sharp, and another for RH1 G sharp.
 These allow for a variety of alternative fingerings.

 The flute came to us from Argentina, where Veggetti worked for some years at the Teatro Colón in Buenos Aires.
-The mechanism was in poor condition, so we rebuilt much of it on replacement Carte silver tubing from our spares cupboard, and reinstated the RH G sharp lever.
-Its new owner matched it with one of our Haswell silver-lined head joints, which suits this extraordinary flute's big character.
+The mechanism was in poor condition, so we rebuilt much of it on replacement Carte silver tubing and reinstated the RH G sharp lever.
+Its new owner matched it with one of our Haswell silver-lined head joints, which suits this flute's big character.

 Recommissioned and restored Rudall Cartes are satisfying to own and a pleasure to play.
 This is hardly suprising since when new they were the finest flutes on the market.

-The increasing demand for wooden flutes has brought a new focus on Rudall Cartes.
-Unlike most companies, Rudall Carte based their scale on Boehm's original measurements, giving their flutes excellent intonation.
-They used the finest cocuswood, so preserving and using these bodies provides a sustainable answer to the problem of today's over-exploitation of tropical hardwoods.
+Increasing demand for wooden flutes has brought a new focus on Rudall Carte.
+Their scale was based on Boehm's original measurements, giving their flutes excellent intonation.
+They used the finest cocus, considered the best wood for wind instruments but now unavailable.
+Restoration addresses the problem of today's over-exploitation of tropical hardwoods.

-As well as cocuswood, Cartes were also made with bodies made from crack-resistant ebonite, which is becoming popular again in our modern world of central heating, air conditioning, and heatwaves.
+Cartes were also made with bodies made from crack-resistant ebonite, a material that gives a clear rich sound that was popular particularly with solo performers, and which is valued again in our world of heatwaves, central heating, and air conditioning.

 Rudall Carte mechanisms were handmade, each the work of a single craftsman, the finest of their generation brought from across Europe to London.
-Every flute is different and carries the character of its creator.
+Every flute is different and carries the character of its creator and its history.
 We honour the spirit of the original craftmen - and what a privilege, since these were some of the greatest ever flutemakers.
 By returning their flutes to as-new playing condition we enable today's flautists to enjoy and rely on them in any setting.

 This early Carte-system silver flute dates from the mid-1850s.
 The silver tubes, keys and touches are remarkably light and thin, characteristics that were already lost by the 1860s, perhaps because they proved vulnerable to damage.
 Another feature of this early version is the inversion of the footjoint touchpieces.